 Importance of Hand Hygiene in the Food Industry

 Hand hygiene is vital for food handlers in the food processing, hospitality and food service sectors, and is a legal requirement under the Food Safety Standards (Food Standards Australia New Zealand 2018).
-If hand washing practices are not effectively implemented, harmful germs can be transmitted to food contact surfaces and from food handling, resulting in possible contamination.
+If hand washing and hand sanitising practices are not effectively implemented, harmful germs can be transmitted to food contact surfaces and from food handling, resulting in possible contamination.

 With the World Health Organisation (2006) identifying over 200 diseases that can be transmitted through food, it’s important to minimise the risk of foodborne illnesses.
 Hand washing facilities should be conveniently located in food preparation areas and bathrooms.
 As reported by Food Standards Australia New Zealand (2018), food handlers must take care in their health and hygiene and report symptoms of food poisoning, such as stomach pains, vomiting and diarrhoea, to their supervisor.
 Immediate action and appropriate conduct by all staff in the food environment is the best strategy in preventing food contamination.